thin-edge/thin-edge.io-specs/src/software-management/thin-edge-json-mapping-to-from-c8y.md

 |Software List|tedge/capabilities/software/list|unused|
 |Software Sync|tedge/capabilities/software/sync|unused|

+In case of declaring a capability for a child device, the child's device Id must be added as sub-topic to the request (e.g. `tedge/capabilities/software/update/<device Id>`).

-C8Y Mapper needs to report only `c8y_SoftwareUpdate` from this table, therefore, the mapper needs to subscribe only `tedge/capabilities/software/update`.
+C8Y Mapper needs to report only `c8y_SoftwareUpdate` from this table, therefore, the mapper needs to subscribe only `tedge/capabilities/software/update` (and child sub-topics).
 If the mapper observed that an empty payload message is published, the mapper

 1. publishes an empty payload message to `tedge/capabilities/software/update` to clear the retained message.
-2. publishes SmartREST(114) to `c8y/s/us` as follwing.
+2. publishes SmartREST(114) to `c8y/s/us`, or `c8y/s/us/<device Id>` for a child as follwing.

 ```
 114,c8y_SoftwareUpdate